awsdocs/aws-data-exchange-user-guide/doc_source/publishing-products.md

 You can [edit](#edit-revision) or [delete a revision](#delete-revision) before you add it to a product\.

-#### Step 5: Publish a new product containing Amazon Redshift datashares<a name="publish-RS-product"></a>
+#### Step 5: Publish a new product containing Amazon Redshift data sets<a name="publish-RS-product"></a>

-After you've created at least one data set and finalized a revision with assets, you're ready to publish a product with Amazon Redshift datashare data sets\.
+After you've created at least one data set and finalized a revision with assets, you're ready to publish a product with Amazon Redshift data sets\.
 For more information, see [Product details](product-details.md)\.
 Make sure that you have all required details about your product and offer\.

-**Note**
-You can't add datashare assets to existing products with S3 object assets until after the Public Preview\.

-**To publish a new product containing Amazon Redshift datashares**
+**To publish a new product containing Amazon Redshift data sets**

 1. From the left navigation pane of the [AWS Data Exchange console](https://console.aws.amazon.com/dataexchange), under **Publish data**, choose **Products**\.